nextcloud/documentation/admin_manual/installation/installation_wizard.rst

 connectors must be installed before you run the Installation Wizard.
 When you install Nextcloud from packages all the necessary dependencies will be satisfied (see :doc:`source_installation` for a detailed listing of required and optional PHP modules).
-You will need the root database login, or any administrator login that has permissions to create and modify databases, and then enter any name you want for your Nextcloud database.
+You will need the root database login, or any administrator login , and then enter any name you want for your Nextcloud database.
+Be careful your administrator login needs to have the permissions to create and modify databases and he needs to have the permissions to grant permissions to other users.

 After you enter your root or administrator login for your database, the installer creates a special database user with privileges limited to the